Sanjeevpriya2104/study-of-basic-gates/README.md

 **Result:**
-Thus the basic logic gates are studied and truth tables are verified
+Thus the basic logic gates are studied and truth tables are verified successfully